Active Ambassadors

 null

-Haley Moss was diagnosed with autism at age 3 and made international headlines for becoming as the first documented openly autistic attorney admitted to The Florida Bar.
-She received her Juris Doctor from the University of Miami School of Law in 2018, and graduated from the University of Florida in 2015 with Bachelor’s degrees in Psychology and Criminology.
+Project Lifesaver International ambassador Haley Moss accepts plaque from Chief Gene Saunders, PLI CEO.
+Haley Moss was diagnosed with autism at age 3 and made international headlines for becoming the first documented openly autistic attorney admitted to The Florida Bar.
+She graduated from the University of Florida in 2015 with bachelor’s degrees in psychology and criminology and received her Juris Doctor from the University of Miami School of Law in 2018.

-Following her admission to the Bar, Haley learned that less than 1% of lawyers reported having a disability.
-When she was an associate attorney practicing in healthcare and international law, Haley realized her impact in the field of inclusion as a sought-out public speaker across the nation.
-To help revolutionize the practice of law, Haley founded her own company to lead the charge of working with businesses and law firms to hire and retain autistic and neurodiverse talent.
+Following her admission to the bar, Moss learned that fewer than one percent of lawyers reported having a disability.
+When Moss was an associate attorney practicing in health care and international law, she realized her impact in the field of inclusion as a sought-out public speaker across the nation.
+To help revolutionize the practice of law, she founded her own company to lead the charge of working with businesses and law firms to hire and retain autistic and neurodiverse talent.

-Haley has been featured in major media such as the TODAY Show, Forbes, CNN, USA Today, Yahoo!, and People, to name a few.
-She currently serves on the constituency board for the University of Miami – Nova Southeastern University Center for Autism and Related Disabilities and the Board of Directors for Different Brains, is the Chair of the Unicorn Children’s Foundation Junior Board, and is a co-chair of the Miami-Dade Chapter of Florida Association for Women Lawyers diversity committee.
+Moss has been featured in major media such as the “Today” show, Forbes, CNN, USA Today, Yahoo! and People, to name a few.
+She currently serves on the constituency board for the University of Miami – Nova Southeastern University Center for Autism and Related Disabilities and the board of directors for Different Brains, is the chair of the Unicorn Children’s Foundation junior board and is a co-chair of the Miami-Dade chapter of Florida Association for Women Lawyers’ diversity committee.

 Year Recognized: 2011